AhmedAwaisSaeed/JunoMarketDemo/README.md

 App.tsx             # Entry point (can be moved here)
 ```

-- Each feature (auth, home, detail) is self-contained with its own screens, styles, and types.
+- Each feature (auth, home, detail) is self-contained with its own components, screens, styles, and types.
 - Shared logic and reusable components are organized under `shared/`.
 - App-wide logic (api, config, store, types) is under `core/`.
 - Navigation setup is in `navigation/`.